hasl-sensor/integration/README.md

 ## Legacy version will soon die but not yet..

 HASL is still available from https://github.com/DSorlov/hasl-platform and will be for some time to support those who are afraid of progressing and learning new things and for those who prefer the old yaml configuration method and the old sensor architechture.
 Or atleast to the planned SL API-changes are made.
 Then it will die.
+There have been some updates to HomeAssistant API which will speed this process along also (december 2021).
+So it is nolonger recomended to use the old HASL version.

 ## Visualisation